6.9-magnitude earthquake hits Hawaii’s Big Island, USGS says, following a recent volcanic eruption

 A 6.9-magnitude earthquake rattled the Big Island of Hawaii on Friday, according to the U.S. Geological Survey, following a recent volcanic eruption.

-The quake hit 16km southwest of Leilani Estates, Hawaii, the USGS reported.
-It was centered near the south flank of Kilauea volcano, which erupted on Thursday and continued to spew lava into Friday.
+The quake hit roughly 10 miles southwest of Leilani Estates, Hawaii, the USGS reported.
+It was centered near the south flank of Kilauea volcano, which erupted Thursday and continued to spew lava into Friday.

-The seismic event was preceeded by reports of a 5.4-magnitude earthquake that struck 18km southwest of the same area, the USGS said.
+The seismic event was preceeded by reports of a 5.4-magnitude earthquake that struck roughly 11 miles southwest of the same area, the USGS said.

 Maj.
-Jeff Hickman, spokesman for the Hawaii National Guard, told The Associated Press that neither the Hilo airport or the highways were damanged amid the quake.
+Jeff Hickman, spokesman for the Hawaii National Guard, told the Associated Press that neither the Hilo airport nor the highways were damanged amid the quake.

 The Hawaii Department of Transportation previously tweeted that there had been no reported damage to roadways.